elotroalex/chiens/_texts/translation.md

 [42]({{site.baseurl}}/chiens/p042.html){:.pagetitle}

-*(A Haitian town, public plaza: troops, crowds, flags.
+*(A Haitian town, public square: troops, crowds, flags.
 Sudden cheers and fanfare.
 Enter Toussaint and his entourage.
-Toussaint stands on the dais: the delegations approach in succession.)*
+Toussaint stands at the dais: the delegations approach in succession.)*

 - {:.sp} 1st Delegation: 1st Orator

-- {:.pr.i} Glory to Toussaint Louverture: He has purged the colonies from the tyrannical British hordes.
+- {:.pr.i} Glory to Toussaint Louverture: He has purged the colonies of the tyrannical British hordes.

 - {:.sp} The Crowd.